 Fast forward years later and we see the immense effects of using plastic.
 The problem is, plastic is non-biodegradable and it is hardly reused or recycled.
 Most people use it on a one-time basis only.
-Plastic makes use of chemicals and materials that’s harmful to the environment.
+Plastic makes use of chemicals and materials that are harmful to the environment.

 I admire creative and environmentally friendly packaging.
 The companies’ efforts to save the planet are encouraging.
 It’s good to know that there are still lots of people who care for mother earth.
 Here are some of the most creative and environmentally friendly packaging designs that I could find.
 It’s time to go green!